Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Introduction

 \section{Introduction}

 Recently, it has been argued that the behavior of the order parameter in the random field (RF) model described by the Hamiltonian

-is controlled by topology. \cite{PGC-PRL2014} Here ${\bf S}$ is the $n$-component fixed-length vector field (e.g., spin density of constant length $S_{0}$) interacting with the $n$-component RF ${\bf h}({\bf r})$ in $d$ dimensions.
-At $n>d+1$ the behavior of the system is fully reversible with the non-ferromagnetic ground state and exponential decay of spin-spin correlations, while at $n\leq d+1$ the system exhibits glassy behavior with its state determined by the initial condition. \cite{PGC-PRL2014} In the latter case, the fully ordered initial state relaxes to the state with a finite magnetization that we call the F-state.
-For the $xy$ model ($n=2$) in three dimensions the properties of that state have been studied in Ref.\ \onlinecite{GCP-PRB13}.
+is controlled by topology. \cite{PGC-PRL2014} Here $\alpha_{e}$ is the exchange stiffness and ${\bf S}$ is the $n$-component fixed-length vector field (e.g., spin density of constant length $S_{0}$) interacting with the $n$-component RF ${\bf h}({\bf r})$ in $d$ dimensions.
+Summation over repeated indices is assumed.
+At $n>d+1$ the behavior of the system is fully reversible with the non-ferromagnetic ground state and exponential decay of spin-spin correlations, while at $n\leq d+1$ the system exhibits glassy behavior with its state determined by the initial condition. \cite{GCP-EPL2013} In the latter case, the fully ordered initial state relaxes to the partially disordered state possessing a non-zero magnetization that we call the F-state.
+For the $xy$ model ($n=2$) in three dimensions the properties of that state have been studied in Ref.\ \cite{GCP-PRB13}.
 In this paper we focus on the comparative study of the F-state in a $3d$ $xy$ model and in a $3d$ Heisenberg model ($n=3$) with the goal to shed more light on the glassy properties of the RF system.